 that electric light fittings are stable or are fixed properly.

+Electric hobs, electric hot water kettles, micro wave ovens and percolators have caused many fires.
 Above all, fires often start in kitchenettes in staff rooms or rest rooms.
 Most fires where kitchenettes are involved start because someone has forgotten to switch off a plate or has by accident turned a knob so that a plate is switched on.
 Using a kitchenette as a storage space, keeping materials on top of hot plates, may cause them to catch fire.
 For this reason, such electrical equipment should be fitted with a timer or a heat fire detector that automatically turns electricity off.

 Other types of electrical equipment, such as copiers, can also cause fire, and for this reason they should be fitted with a timer that turns off power out of working hours.
 Computers should also be turned off at the end of the working day.